Azure-Samples/azure-servicebus-relay-samples/README.md

 * **RelayWSMetadataExchange** - The [RelayWSMetadataExchange](RelayWSMetadataExchange) sample shows how to expose MEX endpoints through the Relay

 ##General Samples
-[TBD]  **ConnectivityOptions** - This sample illustrates how to force HTTPS and WebSocket connectivity in tightly managed network environments where the automatic detection of conjnectivity modes may fail.

-[TBD]  **ProxyAuth** - This sample illustrates how to configure proxy authentication

-[TBD]  **HostRecovery**
+*  **RelayConnnectionStatus** - The [RelayConnectionStatus](RelayConnectionStatus) sample shows how to monitor the status of a Relay listener when network failures occur, and how to manage opening the listener host should there be no network connectivity at startup time.